lizruonan/Local-Research-QA-M1mac-langchain/README.md

 ## Hardware Requirement:
 🍎 M1 Mac with 16GB RAM

-## Environment Setup:
+## Quick Start:
-You will need to :
+You will need to (it might take a while) :
 - Create and using a conda environment using Miniforge3 installer
   - Install llama.cpp
   - Install Langchain
   - Install Sentence-Transformers
-- Download Hunggingface models
+- Download LLM models from Huggingface

+## Environment Setup:

 ### Downloading Miniforge3 installer: